CradleCMS/theme-daisyUI/README.md

 ## Contact page

 1. To add a contact form to a page, choose the page template `contact`.
-2. Add a form (forms are under Messages) named `contact`.
-(Forms guide at CradleCMS.com)[https://cradlecms.com/blogs/guides/article/form-functionality#submit]
+2. Add a form (forms are under Messages) named `contact`: (Forms guide at CradleCMS.com)[https://cradlecms.com/blogs/guides/article/form-functionality].

 ### Formfields to add